t3hmrman/casgo/README.md

 Casgo is a simple to use, simple to deploy [Single Sign On](http://en.wikipedia.org/wiki/Single_sign-on) that uses the [CAS protocol](http://en.wikipedia.org/wiki/Central_Authentication_Service) developed by Shawn Bayern of Yale University.

+### CAS Spec

+Casgo implements the CAS Specification as defined with a few key changes:

+- JSON is preferred over XML/plaintext responses

 ### Getting started

 0. Install your database of choice (default is  [RethinkDB](http://rethinkdb.com))